 RN to Healthcare Administration: Getting Ready for a Career Change

-Nurses change career paths for countless reasons.
-Some seek a better work-life balance.
+Nurses change career paths for plenty of reasons.
+Some hope for a better work-life balance.
 Others want to impact healthcare on a larger scale by shaping the policies and procedures that directly affect patients.
+Many seek to earn a higher income in a leadership or administrative role.

-If you’re currently a registered nurse interested in pursuing a different job in the healthcare field, healthcare administration is not only a promising career path but also an attainable one.
-As the proportion of elderly individuals in society increases, the demand for healthcare administrators also rises.
+If you’re currently a registered nurse (RN) interested in pursuing a different job in the healthcare field, healthcare administration is not only a promising career path but also an attainable one.
+As the proportion of older Americans increases, the demand for healthcare administrators also rises.
 Nursing homes, hospitals, physicians’ offices, and other healthcare facilities all need qualified administrators to oversee operations and ensure that patients receive the best care possible.

-This blog will explore the main avenues for transitioning from nursing to healthcare administration, the educational requirements for healthcare administration jobs, and the skills you’ll need to succeed.
+This blog explores the main avenues for transitioning from nursing to healthcare administration, the educational requirements for healthcare administration jobs, and the skills you’ll need to succeed.
+Read on to learn more.

-How to Transition from RN to Healthcare Administrator
+Steps to Transition to a Healthcare Administrator Role

-Gaining on-the-job experience in nurse leadership roles is a great way to prepare for a career in healthcare administration.
-Consider pursuing the following positions if you’re hoping to enter the healthcare administration space:
+Accruing on-the-job experience in nurse leadership roles is a great way to prepare for a career in healthcare administration.
+You may want to pursue the following positions if you’re hoping to enter the healthcare administration space:

-- Nurse manager.
-As a nurse manager, you’ll oversee the nursing department and manage the nursing staff.
-Your daily responsibilities could include conducting performance reviews, providing feedback to the nurses, resolving staff conflicts, enforcing policies, and ensuring that nurses meet job expectations.
+- Nurse managers oversee nursing departments and manage nursing staff.
+Their daily responsibilities include conducting performance reviews, providing feedback to nurses, resolving staff conflicts, enforcing policies, and ensuring that nurses meet job expectations.

-- Nurse leader.
-Nurse leader roles involve additional tasks above and beyond the typical nurse duties.
-If you become a nurse leader, you’ll oversee scheduling, resource allocation, regulatory compliance, and safety protocols.
-You’ll also have greater involvement with other nurses, which may include leading training programs and mentoring other nurses.
+- Nurse leaders are responsible for additional tasks above and beyond typical nurse duties.
+They oversee scheduling, resource allocation, regulatory compliance, and safety protocols.
+They also have greater involvement with other nurses, which may include conducting training programs and mentoring other nurses.

-- Quality management nurse.
-Quality management nurses play a crucial role in ensuring that patients receive high-quality care.
-They collect data about patient outcomes, conduct quality assessments, develop policies and procedures to improve patient care, and implement feedback from patients and their families.
+- Quality management nurses play a crucial role in ensuring that patients receive high-quality care.
+They collect data about patient outcomes, perform quality assessments, develop and refine policies and procedures to improve patient care, and implement feedback from patients and their families.

 Additional Education for Jobs in Healthcare Administration

 Transitioning from a nursing role to a healthcare administration position typically requires additional education.
-Online degree programs are a popular choice for working nurses pursuing further education due to their flexibility and convenience.
-Online courses allow you to gain the skills and education needed without sacrificing your current job.
+Thanks to their flexibility and convenience, online degree programs are a popular choice for working nurses pursuing further education.
+Online courses often allow you to gain the skills and education you need without sacrificing your current job.

-The following degree programs will teach you valuable skills that will help you get ahead in a healthcare administration career.
+The following WGU degree programs teach valuable skills that can help you get ahead in a healthcare administration career:

-- B.S. in Business Administration–Healthcare Management.
+- B.S. in Healthcare Administration.
 This degree program integrates general business skills and healthcare-specific knowledge to provide a well-rounded educational experience for those seeking a career in healthcare administration.

 - B.S. in Health Information Management.
 If you’re interested in the business and technological aspects of healthcare, then consider earning a Bachelor of Science in Health Information Management.
 This degree can lay the groundwork for a career as a health informaticist, health records manager, information systems auditor, or health information manager.

-Earning an associate or bachelor’s degree is usually the first step toward building a flourishing career in healthcare administration.
-If you want to further increase your industry knowledge and skill set, consider earning a master’s degree.
+Earning an associate degree or a bachelor’s degree is usually the first step toward building a flourishing career in healthcare administration.
+If you want to further increase your industry knowledge and skill set, consider earning a master’s degree:

 - Master of Healthcare Administration.
 An MHA focuses on financial management, healthcare analysis, quality improvement methods, health information technology, and other real-world healthcare topics.

 - Master of Science in Nursing–Leadership and Management.
-This program empowers nurses with the knowledge and skills needed to become a director of nursing, quality director, chief nursing officer, or other nurse leadership professional.
+This program empowers nurses with the knowledge and skills needed to become a director of nursing, quality director, chief nursing officer, or another kind of nursing leadership professional.

 - Master of Science in Nursing–Nursing Informatics.
-This degree program integrates courses in nursing science, health informatics, and data science to prepare you for a meaningful career in nursing informatics.
+This degree program combines courses in nursing science, health informatics, and data science to prepare you for a meaningful career in nursing informatics.

 Transferable Skills: From RN to Healthcare Administrator